AdobeDocs/commerce-admin.en/help/stores-purchase/shopping-assisted-cart-manage.md

 1. Click **[!UICONTROL Add selections to my cart]**.

-1. Apply a coupon code if available:
+1. Apply one or more coupon codes if available:

    - For **[!UICONTROL Apply Coupon Code]**, enter a valid coupon code.